-Jane Eckhardt McMullen grew up in Iowa City, graduating from City High and earning her BA, Masters and Ph.D. degrees in French at the University of Iowa.
+Jane Eckhardt McMullen is president of CIVIC’s board of directors.
+She grew up in Iowa City, graduating from City High and earning her BA, Masters and Ph.D. degrees in French at the University of Iowa.
 She taught French as a graduate assistant at UI, to cadets at West Point, and in the Adult and Community Education program for Fairfax County Public Schools (Virginia).
 She was a lectrice d’anglais in Poitiers, France and taught English to Burmese students in the English Language Program of the American Embassy in Rangoon.
 Accompanying her husband Ron during thirty years of Foreign Service postings, she lived in the Dominican Republic, Sri Lanka, Gabon, South Africa, Fiji, Burma and Eritrea.
 Returning “home” in 2012, Jane teaches ESL with the International Women’s Club.
 She joined CIVIC in 2013 and became a Board member in 2014.
-Jane is currently the Board Vice President having previously chaired the Membership Committee.
+Jane previously served as vice president and has chaired the Membership Committee.
 Jane also filled a staffing gap as CIVIC Interim Program Coordinator (summer 2016).

 Martha Kirby is the Board Treasurer for CIVIC.
 She is an academic advisor at University of Iowa for undergraduate students in political science, international relations and finds that her interactions with the CIVIC visitors informs and enriches her work with students.
 As a native of Iowa City, Martha enjoys introducing international visitors to her hometown, and particularly enjoys hosting home hospitality dinners.
 She enjoys the outdoors, travel, gardening, cooking, and spending time with her family and friends.